Ritesh0002/apnacollagedemo/README.md

 # apnacollagedemo
 This is for my git practice purpose
 <br>
-Author - Ritesh S Bargaiya
+Author - Ritesh Shivlal Bargaiya